Use a light or dark appearance on your Mac

 You can use a light or dark appearance for the menu bar, Dock, windows, and built-in apps on your Mac, or automatically adjust the appearance from light to dark during the day.

-On your Mac, choose Apple menu > System Preferences, then click General.
+On your Mac, choose Apple menu > System Settings, then click Appearance in the sidebar.
+(You may need to scroll down.)

 Light is a light appearance that doesn’t change.